canerturkaslan/example-devops_platform-case-study/README.md

     app.run()
 ```

-*   **Filebeat Sidecar Architecture**
+**Filebeat Sidecar Architecture**

 I am using Python's logging module.
 I create the logger object and define the file\_handler that will write to the log file.

  I specify the location of the log file and the log level (setLevel) in file\_handler.
 Next, I create a formatter that determines how the log messages will be formatted and pass this formatter to the file\_handler.

 With logger.addHandler(file\_handler) I add file\_handler to the logger object so that log messages are written to the log file.

 In this example, I'm having log messages written to /app/logs/app.log instead of stdout.
-Thus, we can work integrated with Filebeat, which controls the log file size and performs log rotation.
+Thus, we can work integrated with **Filebeat**, which controls the log file size and performs log rotation.

-Filebeat must be in the same pod as the application container (sidecar)
+Filebeat must be in the same pod as the application container (**sidecar**)
 It can read these files over a same mountPath volume.

-Of course, technologies such as nfs or cephfs should not be used, as it will make network calls again, which will lead to a great loss of performance.
+Of course, technologies such as **nfs or cephfs should not be used**, as it will make network calls again, which will lead to a great loss of performance.
-(This is why we encountered an incident in Türk Telekom.) here I suggest to use localpath or block volume as persistentVolume
+(This is why we encountered an incident in Türk Telekom.) here I suggest to use **localpath or block volume** as persistentVolume

 ```plaintext
     spec: